-Prior to visiting Labcorp, you may want to ask your physician the following questions:
+Prior to visiting Labcorp for a diagnostic test, you may want to ask your physician the following questions:

 Sometimes special preparation is required to improve the accuracy of a test.
 This may involve:

 - Fasting (not eating any or certain foods) for several hours or even overnight

 - Drinking more or less water than usual

 - Avoiding certain medications or vitamin and herbal supplements prior to testing.
 It is important to talk to your doctor about the medications you are currently taking (including supplements and other over-the-counter medications) before making changes prior to having laboratory tests performed.